pawan-bhandare/pawan-bhandare/README.md

 - 👋 Hi, I’m @pawan-bhandare
-- 👀 I’m interested in backend development withPython.
+- 👀 I’m interested in backend development with Python.
-- 🌱 I’m currently learning web development andDjango.
+- 🌱 I’m currently learning web development and Django.
 - 💞️ I’m looking to collaborate on open source with Python
 - 📫 How to reach me bhandarepawan@hotmail.com